-All you need to know: June solstice 2019 | EarthSky.org
+All you need to know: June solstice 2021

 A solstice happens at the same instant for all of us, everywhere on Earth.
 To find the time of the solstice in your location, you have to translate to your time zone.

 Here’s an example of how to do that.
 In the central United States, for those of us using Central Daylight Time, we subtract five hours from Universal Time.
-That’s how we get 10:54 a.m.
-CDT as the time of the 2019 June solstice (15:54 UTC on June 21 minus 5 equals 10:54 a.m.
-CDT on June 21).
+Subtracting 5 hours from 03:32 gives us a negative number, because the solstice happens on the previous calendar date relative to UTC.
+Whenever you face this dilemma, you can always add 24 hours to UTC to get 27:32 (03:32 + 24 = 27:32), and then subtract 5 hours to get 22:32 (10:32 p.m.) the previous date.

 Where should I look to see signs of the solstice in nature?

 Everywhere.
 For all of Earth’s creatures, nothing is so fundamental as the length of the day.
 After all, the sun is the ultimate source of almost all light and warmth on Earth’s surface.

 If you live in the Northern Hemisphere, you might notice the early dawns and late sunsets, and the high arc of the sun across the sky each day.
 You might see how high the sun appears in the sky at local noon.
 And be sure to look at your noontime shadow.
 Around the time of the solstice, it’s your shortest noontime shadow of the year.